 Any damaged parts of your bowel will be repaired or removed.
 This procedure is called bowel resection.
 If a section is removed, the healthy ends will be reconnected with stitches or staples.
 Sometimes, when part of the intestine is removed, the ends cannot be reconnected.
 If this happens, the surgeon will bring one end out through an opening in the abdominal wall.
-This may be done using a colostomy, ileostomy, or mucous fistula.
+This may be done using a colostomy or ileostomy.

 This procedure is done to relieve a blockage in your intestine.
 A blockage that lasts for a long time can reduce or block blood flow to the area.
 This can cause the bowel to die.